canonical/charmed-aether-sd-core/docs/tutorials/accelerated_networking.md

 scp /tmp/user-plane-cluster.yaml juju-controller.mgmt:
 ```

-Log out of the VM and go back to the Mastering tutorial, continuing at the `Prepare gNB Simulator VM`.
+Log out of the VM and go back to the Mastering tutorial, continuing at the [Prepare gNB Simulator VM](mastering.md/#prepare-gnb-simulator-vm).
 When you reach step 5 (`Deploy SD-Core User Plane`), come back here instead.

 ## 2. Deploy User Plane Function (UPF) in DPDK mode